coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/corechaindb-node-ansible.md

 [Ansible script](https://github.com/corechaindb/corechaindb-node-ansible)

-It allows to install BigchainDB, MongoDB, Tendermint, and python, and then connect nodes into a network.
+It allows to install corechaindb, MongoDB, Tendermint, and python, and then connect nodes into a network.
 Current tested machine is Ubuntu 18.04.